-What is being done to control unemployment depends on the type of unemployment.
+Controlling unemployment depends on the type of unemployment.
 People usually only ask this question when cyclical unemployment drives the unemployment rate above 7 or 8 percent.
 Cyclical unemployment is the result of the contraction phase of the business cycle, which usually causes a recession.

+When that happens, then the government reduces unemployment by boosting economic growth.
 The primary method is expansionary monetary policy.
 That's when the Federal Reserve changes monetary policy by reducing the fed funds rate.
 This lowers overall interest rates and spurs businesses to borrow money to buy capital equipment and hire more workers.
-Low interest rates also boost the housing market and spur auto sales and other personal consumption spending.
+Low-interest rates also boost the housing market and spur auto sales and other personal consumption spending.

+There are also many things you can do to protect yourself from unemployment.
 A higher-level degree for an in-demand occupation is a good start.
 You should also keep finding ways to increase your competitive advantage throughout your career.

 When Unemployment Can't and Shouldn't Be Controlled

-This is known as frictional unemployment, and it's actually healthy for an economy.You want people to be able to feel free to quit a job to spend full-time looking for a better one.
-That means both employers and employees will find a good fit, and be more productive.
+A certain amount of unemployment is not controllable since at any given point in time people will be in between jobs.
+This is known as frictional unemployment, and it's actually healthy for an economy.
+It allows people to feel free enough to quit a job so they can look for a better one.
+That means both employers and employees will find a good fit and be more productive.

 In fact, a certain amount of unemployment is factored into any attempt to control inflation.
-Although economists don’t agree on specifics, it is widely accepted that a certain number of jobs must be lost to control each 10th of a percentage point of inflation.
+Although economists don’t agree on specifics, it is widely accepted that a certain number of jobs must be lost to control each tenth of a percentage point of inflation.